So, you might notice my next book, Branded, had a publication date change. It’s not coming out tomorrow.

 Earlier this Fall, my rockstar editrix Meredith Rich left Bloomsbury’s digital imprint, Bloomsbury Spark, for another awesome gig.
 Branded wasn’t quite done yet, which put the book in an odd little limbo.
 That’s one of the quirky things about digital publishing.
 You can keep editing until a few months before the release date.

-She’s still editing away, freelancing for Bloomsbury while doing cool things at her new publishing house, but instead of it being released this month, it’ll like come out in March 2017.
+She’s still editing away, freelancing for Bloomsbury while doing cool things at her new publishing house, but instead of it being released this month, it’ll likely come out in May 2017.